khushi-purwar/WebDev-ProjectKart/Light Bulb/README.md

 </div>

 ## ⚡️  Introduction
-This is a Light Blub which can be controlled by toggle given below.
+This is a Light Blub which can be controlled by toggle.

 ## ‎‍💻 Authors